David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 **Expected Result**:
 - Registration successful message
 - Message: "Your account is pending approval from Career Center Staff"
+- Message: "You will be able to login once approved"
 - Cannot login until approved

 ---